 - Foreign products

-After you have cleaned, vacuumed, and followed all the other steps in Getting the Bugs Out (PDF), if you decide you still want to use insecticides yourself, follow these tips:
+After you have cleaned, vacuumed, and followed all the other steps in Controlling Bed Bugs: a Step-by-Step Guide for Alaskans (PDF), if you decide you still want to use insecticides yourself, follow these tips:

 - Apply silica dusts to cracks and crevices only

 - Look for products that contain the active ingredients

 - Make sure the product label specifically says that it is meant to be used for bed bugs